Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Models and Theory

-Within our specific context, the motivation for proceeding this way is that the formulation in (\ref{eq:eq3}) avoids the variance degeneracy problems associated with nested model comparisons based on traditional Diebold-Mariano type formulations.
+The motivation for proceeding this way is that the formulation in (\ref{eq:eq3}) avoids the variance degeneracy problems associated with nested model comparisons based on traditional DM type formulations.
 The basic intuition behind the usefulness of (\ref{eq:eq3}) is that even if the MSEs of the benchmark and alternative models are identical in the limit, the variances of $\overline{X}_{split,n}$ and $\overline{X}_{n}$ differ thus avoiding the degeneracy problem.
 More specifically, under the null hypothesis the numerator of $(\ref{eq:eq3})$ will have a non-degenerate positive limiting variance provided that $\mu_{0} \in (0,1) \setminus \{1/2\}$.
-The exclusion of the case $\mu_{0}=1/2$ is due to the fact that for such a choice of the splitting location we would have $\overline{X}_{split,n}\equiv \overline{X}_{n}$ bringing us back to the traditional DM type constructions which are not suitable for nested model comparisons.
+As pointed out above, the exclusion of the case $\mu_{0}=1/2$ is due to the fact that for such a choice of the splitting location we would have $\overline{X}_{split,n}\equiv \overline{X}_{n}$ bringing us back to the traditional DM type constructions which are not suitable for nested model comparisons.
 We may also think of (\ref{eq:eq3}) as a way of robustifying predictive accuracy inferences to the nestedness/non-nestedness dichotomy.
-Throughout this paper we take $m_{0}$ to be a user-defined parameter and express it as a fraction $\mu_{0}$ of the effective sample size $n-k_{0}$, writing $m_{0}=[(n-k_{0})\mu_{0}]$.
 The idea of using averages of subsample means instead of grand means has been used in a variety of other contexts such as the construction of more accurate confidence intervals as discussed in Decrouez and Hall (2014) for instance.

-Finally, the normaliser $\hat{\omega}_{n}$ appearing in the denominator of (\ref{eq:eq3}) is understood to be a consistent estimator of the long run variance of the numerator.
-Strictly speaking, we may have wished to index this long run variance as $\hat{\omega}_{j,n}$ to highlight the fact that it may be estimated using the residuals under the null or the residuals of the single predictor based augmented models (for each $j$).
+The normaliser $\hat{\omega}_{n}$ in the denominator of (\ref{eq:eq3}) is understood to be a consistent estimator of the long run variance of the numerator.
+Strictly speaking, we may have wished to index it as $\hat{\omega}_{j,n}$ to highlight the fact that it may be estimated using the residuals under the null or the residuals of the single predictor based augmented models (for each $j$).
 This nuance is naturally inconsequential when it comes to the asymptotics of ${\cal D}_{n}(m_{0},j)$ under the null hypothesis whereby the benchmark model in (\ref{eq:eq2}) holds.
 It may however have important implications when it comes to the finite sample power properties of our proposed test, an issue we study in greater depth further below.